Frequently Asked Questions

 We will need current periodontal x-rays in order to perform a thorough clinical and radiographic exam to detect underlying bone loss and periodontal infection.
 If your referring dentist has taken x-rays within the last year, you may request that they be forwarded to us.

 What Will It Cost?

-Since patients needs vary on the case basis, Dr. Speer must complete your examination before establishing your treatment plan.
+Since patients needs vary on the case basis, Dr. Kaye must complete your examination before establishing your treatment plan.
 The fee for periodontal treatment can vary considerably depending on the type of problems and the complexity and length of treatment.
 An approximate fee can usually be determined at the initial visit; but on occasion, some initial treatment or further diagnostic images, such as CBCT (cone beam computer tomography), must be completed before the final treatment planning can be established.

 Will My Insurance Cover The Cost?

 Dental insurance policies often cover periodontal treatment.
 Please bring all dental and medical benefit information and cards to your examination appointment.
 Upon request, we will verify your insurance benefits.
 We do not collect payment from insurance companies.
 If the procedure is a covered expense, your insurance company will send a reimbursement check directly to you.